opencats/opencats-wordpress-module/README.md

 Q. After installation in a vanilla wordpress then when you click "read more" to present the complete vacancy the link doesn't work.
 Nothing happens

-A. * create a page in the root of your website called job
+A. * create a page in the root of your website called job Job and then give it a custom template with a function call to display the listings.
+I have included samples of the files in /sample - they are literally WordPress TwentyTwelve templates with the function calls in them.

-* Edit the page and create a custom template for it that includes this line:
+* Alternatively, from scratch please edit the page and create a custom template including this line:

 <?php opencats_job_details( $job_id ); ?>